Advertiser Disclosure

 Having an American Airlines AAdvantage credit card will not help you get upgraded, but it will make your trip more comfortable and affordable with priority boarding and a free checked bag.

-You’ll realize additional savings with a 25% rebate on food and beverage purchases onboard your flight.
+You’ll realize additional savings with a 25% rebate on food and beverage purchases on board your flight.

 Do I earn miles on my upgraded ticket?

-If you upgrade a ticket with miles, you will earn mileage based on the original purchased ticket fare class.
+If you upgrade a ticket with miles, you earn mileage based on the original purchased ticket fare class.

-For example, if you purchase a full-fare economy ticket and then upgrade it with miles to a business class ticket, you will accrue miles based on the original full-fare economy ticket that you purchased.
+For example, if you purchase a full-fare economy ticket and then upgrade it with miles to a business class ticket, you accrue miles based on the original full-fare economy ticket that you purchased.

 James Larounis's image